-Who will use it?
+Who will best use it?
 Anyone using square foot gardening techniques will find this very helpful.
-Gardener’s Supply is a trusted name in the gardening industry.
+Gardener’s Supply Company is a trusted name in the gardening industry.

 3. GrowVeg.com Garden Planner

 CONS: The yearly fee.
-If you wish to have access to your “gardens past”, you have to continue to pay every year.
-At $29 per year, the cost is not overly burdensome.
+If you wish to have access to your garden’s “past”, you have to continue to pay every year.
+But at $29 per year, the cost is not overly burdensome.

-Who will use it?
-Any gardener looking for an overall enjoyable planner experience.
-Give it a try for 7 days – free.
-This is plenty of time to create your garden plan and print it.
-Even if you don’t purchase the subscription, take the time to sign up for their informative monthly emails.
+You’ll have plenty of time to create your garden plan and print it.
+Even if you don’t purchase the plan, take the time to sign up for their very informative monthly emails.
 I always learn something new from them.

 COST: Free (minimal cost for upgrades, but not necessary to enjoy the benefits of the program)